sandboxie-plus/Sandboxie/SandboxiePlus/SandMan/ProxyTunnels/docs/README.md

 user-mode hook DLL and still requires its Windows regression/build tests.

 `SBIE_PROXY_TUNNELS_LAB` is an intentionally absent compile-time definition.
 It is not an INI setting or a UI preference.
-A normal build cannot launch a tunnel or change box associations through this panel.
+A normal build cannot launch a tunnel or create new box associations through this panel; it only permits removal of a local managed association so a stopped sandbox can recover from a broken configuration.
 The source behind that laboratory gate is a proposal for review on an isolated Windows test machine, not a supported opt-in feature.
 Do not ship with the gate enabled until the blockers below are resolved.

 ### Blockers before activation can be enabled